0xProject/0x-docs/docs/developer-resources/how-to-get-0x-and-matcha-data.md

 ---
-sidebar_label: How to Get 0x and Matcha Data
+sidebar_label: How to get 0x and Matcha data
 sidebar_position: 5
 description: With Existing Tools and Resources
 ---